Back to App Articles

 3. Freemium

-Freemium is the classic model for mobile games.
+Freemium is a classic model for mobile games and productivity apps alike.
 In the freemium model, the application is available to download for 0 cost, similar to the advertising model.
 However, core features are locked behind a paywall.
-For example, allowing the app to be downloaded for free but blocking progression beyond a certain level in the game.
-Mario Run is an example of this, where you must buy the full version to unlock levels past the first world.
+For example, allowing the app to be downloaded for free but blocking progression beyond a certain level in the game, or limiting storage and features in a productivity app until the user upgrades.

 Pros: